wmo-im/wis2box-training/documentation/docs/answers/csv2bufr-answers.md

     !!! note
         The value returned is not the same exact value as what is present in the CSV file: 54.09.
-        This is because this particular ecCode is always an integer, so is rounded.
+        This is because some variables (such as relative humidity) in BUFR are always integers, hence are rounded.

 ## Exercise 4